BioData-Club/obo-tutorial/docs/using-and-reusing.md

 - [GitHub](https://github.com)
 - [SourceForge](http://sourceforge.net)

-GitHub is built around the [Git](http://www.git-scm.com) distributed version control system.
-Sourceforge also supports Git, but more often you'll see project using [Subversion (SVN)](https://subversion.apache.org).
-Version control systems can be intimidating at first, but there are tutorials and applications to make life easier for beginners.
-If you're an absolute beginner, don't worry!
-You can probably do everything you'll need to do with just your web browser.

-- GitHub has a great [interactive Git tutorial](https://try.github.io)
-- Subversion's official documentation is a very good [book](http://svnbook.red-bean.com), free online and available in dead tree copies
-- If you're comfortable with the command line, every platform has official tools for SVN and Git
-- If you already use an Integrated Development Environment (IDE) of some sort, it's very likely to have Git and SVN support built-in
-- On Windows, most people seem to use [TortoiseSVN](http://tortoisesvn.tigris.org) as a graphical SVN client
-- For Mac it's more difficult to recommend a graphical SVN client: [Versions](http://versionsapp.com) is pretty but not free; [SvnX](https://code.google.com/p/svnx/) is free but less pretty
-- [SourceTree](http://www.sourcetreeapp.com) is a powerful, free application for working with Git, available for Windows and Mac
-- GitHub also has free graphical applications for Git on [Windows](https://windows.github.com) and [Mac](https://mac.github.com)

 OBO projects use the [Web Ontology Language (OWL)](http://www.w3.org/TR/owl2-overview/) and are distributed in OWL files.
 You can use the Ontobee and BioPortal websites to browse ontologies, but if you want to download the OWL file and work with it on your computer then you probably want to use [Protégé](http://protege.stanford.edu).
 Protégé is free, open source, and cross-platform.